How Google Analytics Works

 No Reprocessing

-It's important to remember that Google Analytics data is processed remotely.
-Users don't have control over how or where it's processed.
-That means that once data is in the account, it's there for good.
-Mistakes in historical data can't be reprocessed.
+It’s important to remember that Google Analytics data is processed remotely.
+GA customers don’t control when data is processed.
+That means that once data is in the account, it’s there for good.
+Mistakes in historical data can’t be reprocessed.

 To avoid mixing good data with bad, we recommend creating a duplicate profile to use as a sandbox.
 Apply filters to the sandbox to see what impact they will have before applying them to your production profile.